antenore/ARIA/docs/GITHUB_PAGES_SETUP.md

 - You should no longer use the `docs` folder as the source for GitHub Pages
 - The documentation will be automatically updated whenever changes are pushed to the main branch
 - The deployment only happens after all tests pass
+- The deploy key is specific to this repository and cannot be used elsewhere

 ## Troubleshooting